tonyjurg/Nestle1904GBI/docs/features/book.md

 ## Source description

-Taken from XML attribute `ref` for each element `node` indicating a word.
+Taken from XML attribute `ref` for each tag `node` indicating a word.

 ---
 ###### [Click here for list of all features](home.md#readme)